SamHSoftware/100-days-of-code/log.md

   flex-direction: column;
 ```
   ... to the ```main``` element containing said ```section```.
 It should be noted that the latter works because there is no margin collapsing in flexbox.
 (2) Also, text wasn't overflowing to the next line upon webpage re-sizing.
 This was because the text container's ```width``` wasset to a fixed number of pixels.

+### Day 19: June 23, 2020

+**Today's Progress**: Added an addisional section to the survey form.

+**Thoughts:** (1) Read more about the different iteration of webkit, and the alternatives in different browsers.
+This will need some familiarisation over time.

 **Link to work:** [Survey form](https://codepen.io/SamHuguet/pen/MWKpVXp)